Supporting Independence Service

 Our staff are trained and accredited by the British Institute of Cleaning Science, and are vetted by the Disclosure and Barring Service.

 We will come to your home and discuss how we can help you.
 We will then agree a plan with you to ensure that you can get the support you want.

 We will work out how long your support visit needs to be to meet your needs and let you know what this will cost.

-You will be provided with a regular support worker who will come to your home at a time that suits you best.
-You can decide how often you want them to come – some customers ask us to visit every week while others want more frequent visits.
+We will provide you with a regular support worker who will come to your home at a time that suits you best.
+You can decide how often you want them to come.
+Some customers ask us to visit every week while others want more frequent visits.

 All that we ask is that you use the service for a minimum of one hour per visit.

 How much does it cost?